 The veins on the backside (posterior surface) of the hand and thumb side (lateral aspect) of the wrist called dorsal metacarpal veins can be used for venipuncture if antecubital veins are not accessible.
 These veins are however not as large as the veins in the forearm and antecubital fossa.

 The puncture on the dorsum of the hand is more painful due to the hand being a sensitive area.

 Veins of the ankle and foot

 The top of the foot and side of the ankle can be used for venipuncture.
-These sites should be used as a last resort because of higher chances of complications.
+These sites should be used as a last resort because of the higher chances of complications.
 There is an increased risk of clot formation and increased risk of infection (especially in diabetics).